21 fun things to do with your dog

 8. Stock up on toys together at your favorite pet-friendly store.

 Attention shoppers: It’s time to let your dog steer the shopping cart!
-Surprises can be overrated, so take your pal to the store so he or she can do the choosing.
+Surprises can be overrated, so take your pal to the store so they can do the choosing.
 Warning: Dogs can’t read price tags.

 9. Take your dog on a boat ride.